onera/paradigm/training/Python/01_Introduction/introduction.md

 In this section we will answer this question through an interactive game.
 We placed tokens face down on the table at the front of the room.
 Some of you have a number on your table.
-This number symbolises the number of the MPI rank you will be playing.
+This number symbolizes the number of the MPI rank you will be playing.
 In ascending order, a representative of each rank will collect an equitably distributed number of chips.

 *How many tokens will each MPI rank get for the reading workload to be balanced?*